Devices¶

 See Predictive Reference Lap for a complete overview of predictive lap times.

 In this window you can set the strategy used to compute predictive times.
-Predictions are always computed against a reference lap, which can be:

 The best lap of the session